-Section 72 requires agencies to keep an internal register of eligible data breaches.
-The register must include the specific information required by section 72(2), as follows:
+Section 72 of the IP Act requires agencies to keep an internal register of eligible data breaches.
+The register must include:

 Depending on the circumstances, agencies may find it useful to include additional information about a data breach in the register, for example:

 Data breaches can vary in size and complexity, and the consequences can be significant for individuals whose information is involved.
-The range of actual or potential harms they can cause includes financial fraud, identity theft, damage to reputation, violence, or psychological harms.
+The range of actual or potential harms they can cause include financial fraud, identity theft, damage to reputation, violence, or psychological harms.

 Agencies may also experience serious consequences as a result of a data breach.
 Depending on the data or information involved, breaches may have negative impacts on an agency’s reputation, finances, interests, or operations.
-Data breaches can also result in a loss of confidence and trust in an agency, including in the service it provides.
+Data breaches can result in a loss of confidence and trust in an agency, including in the service it provides.

 Having a robust, documented and operationalised DBP can facilitate a timely and effective response to a data breach, in turn avoiding or mitigating potential harms to affected individuals, and reducing the risks to agencies.

-Agencies are required to publish their DBP on an accessible agency website.10 This will generally be the agency's website, but if the agency does not have a website, it can be included on the website of another appropriate agency.
+Agencies are required to publish their DBP on an accessible agency website.5 This will generally be the agency's website, but if the agency does not have a website, it can be included on the website of another appropriate agency.
 For example, Ministerial DBPs could be published on the departmental website.

 A DBP should set out an agency’s plan for dealing with data breaches from start to finish.
 A clear and precise DBP will enable agencies to: